Hideo Kojima: Death Stranding

 On March 9, 2025, the castings of Luca Marinelli, Alissa Jung, Alastair Duncan, and Debra Wilson for the game were announced, as well as special appearances from film directors Fatih Akin and George Miller.
 A collaboration with French singer-songwriter Woodkid for a soundtrack album for the game was also revealed.

 Kojima began writing Death Stranding 2 some time prior to 2020, but reworked his narrative from scratch to reflect the effect of COVID-19 on the worldwide population and himself.
 Moreover, approximately half-way through the game's development, Kojima rewrote the script again in order to make it more polarising after it performed very well with test audiences.
 Kojima explained to the game's co-composer Woodkid:We have a problem.
-I’m going to be very honest, we have been testing the game with players and the results are too good.
+I'm going to be very honest, we have been testing the game with players and the results are too good.
 They like it too much.
 That means something is wrong; we have to change something.
-If everyone likes it, it means it’s mainstream.
-It means it’s conventional.
-It means it’s already pre-digested for people to like it.
-And I don’t want that.
-I want people to end up liking things they didn’t like when they first encountered it, because that’s where you really end up loving something.Death Stranding 2: On the Beach was released on June 26, 2025.
+If everyone likes it, it means it's mainstream.
+It means it's conventional.
+It means it's already pre-digested for people to like it.
+And I don't want that.
+I want people to end up liking things they didn't like when they first encountered it, because that's where you really end up loving something.Death Stranding 2: On the Beach was released on June 26, 2025.
 It was met with critical acclaim on release, with particular praise directed towards its visual fidelity, acting performances, improved combat and gameplay, soundtrack and narrative.
 Some critics commended it as Kojima's best work.
+When asked about the future of Death Stranding in an interview, Kojima stated that he is not planning to direct a third instalment, although he has drafted a concept for it and is open to "pass it on to someone else".

+In June 2026, Sony ended its nearly 11-year partnership with Kojima during the development of his studio's next game, Physint.
+Following the announcement, reports suggested that the commercial performance of Death Stranding 2 may have been a factor in the decision to end the collaboration.
+Despite receiving highly favorable reviews from critics and fans upon release, the game was reported to have underperformed commercially, only selling 1.9 million units on the PlayStation 5 by September 2026, more than a year after its release, and generating $130 million in revenue against a reported budget of between $150 and $200 million.
+Kojima denied claims that Death Stranding 2 was financially unsuccessful in an interview, calling the reports "unsubstantiated speculation" and stating that his studio remains in a "healthy, profitable state".